Daymenion/Unified_MathSolver_InteriorDesigner_MusicGenerator_App/workflows/music_generator_workflow.md

 **Input**: Structured user preferences

 **Process**:
-- Construct specialized prompt incorporating all user preferences
+- Formulate a detailed prompt with specific instructions for structure
-- Generate original lyrics with appropriate structure (verses, chorus, bridge)
+- Generate lyrics using AI model with appropriate parameters
-- Ensure thematic coherence and emotional resonance
-- Apply genre-appropriate language and metaphors
+- Parse output to extract title, sections (verses, chorus, bridge)
+- Validate generated content for quality and completeness
+- Format lyrics into a structured song format
+- Retry with adjusted parameters if generation is incomplete

-**Output**: Complete, structured song lyrics
+**Output**: Structured song lyrics with title and sections

-**AI Model Used**: GPT-4o-mini
+**AI Model Used**: OpenAI GPT model for creative text generation

-**Business Value**: Creates unique, high-quality content that users can't easily get elsewhere, driving platform adoption and retention.
+**Error Handling**:
+- If lyrics generation fails, retry with adjusted parameters
+- If title extraction fails, generate a default title
+- If section parsing fails, return the complete text as a single section
+- Log detailed errors for analysis and improvement

+**Business Value**: Creates unique song lyrics matching user preferences, providing creative value and solving the "blank page" problem for aspiring songwriters.

 ### 3. Theme Extraction